gavinelliott/blog/src/content/work/tackling-design-debt.md

 ### WHAT I DID

-I called it out—formally and informally.
+I called it out, formally and informally.
 I made it visible.
 In leadership meetings, design crits, 1:1s and show-and-tells, I used real examples to frame the issue.
 I talked about the risk of "design drift," about hidden duplication and about the invisible cost of fixing the same things in ten different places.

 I set direction.
 I worked with our heads of role and embedded design leads to run a full inventory of what we had.
 Each team started documenting their components, screens and patterns.
-I asked them to annotate where the experience didn't match the design system—or where the system itself was falling short.
+I asked them to annotate where the experience didn't match the design system, or where the system itself was falling short.

 I didn't just want to know what was wrong.
 I wanted us to understand *why* it was happening and *where* the pain was showing up for users.